 Anyone who can't handle a computer and common programs like Microsoft Office today is very difficult to place.
 That was different 15 years ago.
 It's the same now with basic data skills on the job market.

-85 percent of managers say that employees need to be able to support and justify their decisions with data.
-According to the executives, data literacy will be the most sought-after skill among German employees by 2030.
-Two-thirds of German executives (66 percent) and one-third of German employees (35 percent) believe this will be the case, according to the current Survey of the software provider Qlik.
+85% of managers state that employees need to be able to support and justify their decisions with data.
+According to managers, data literacy will be the most sought-after skill among German employees by 2030.
+Two thirds of German managers (66%) and one third of German employees (35%) are convinced of this, according to the latest survey by software provider Qlik.

 Data Literacy describes precisely these important basic data competencies.
 It is the ability to read data, work with it, analyze it, and generate knowledge from it.